AlbeChen/Explore_FtEng_and_ML/README.md

-## Exploring Data Processing and Modeling Methods
+## Exploring Feature Engineering and Machine Learning Methods
 **A learning exercise on the methods in processing and modeling a dataset to extract knowledge and insights** <br/>

 **Language:** Python &emsp;&emsp;&emsp;**Libraries:** pandas, sklearn, seaborn, numpy